✨ Please note: Discount sets are available on the Lite plan or above.

 Setting up a 2 for 1 bulk booking rule

-You can locate your discounts in your admin account under Sales tools, then Discounts:
+You can locate your discounts in your admin account under Packages & Discounts, then Discounts:

 Select Add a new discount set in the top right-hand corner, then Name the set.
 This name is just for your internal reference and isn't visible to bookers.